Blending Business and Technology

 - Business and Corporate Strategy—BA5710

-Additional Information About Program Course Work
+Additional Information about Program Coursework

-- The Tech MBA program is structured to be completed in three consecutive semesters (fall, spring, summer or spring, summer, fall) with four required courses per semester (12 credits).
+- The TechMBA® is structured to be completed in two consecutive semesters beginning in the fall with four required courses per semester (12 credits) plus one elective (3 credits) for a total of 15 credits each of the two semesters.
 Due to course offerings and prerequisites, students who deviate from this one-year schedule will need additional time to complete the program requirements.

-- Students who wish to take the MBA courses under senior rule must first be admitted to the program.
+- Students who wish to take the MBA courses under Senior Rule must first be admitted to the program.

 Prerequisites and Recommended Courses

 In order to prepare you to begin the Michigan Tech MBA program, we require successful completion with a grade of C or better in Principles of Economics and Statistics.
 We also recommend the following courses to prepare students: Accounting, Finance, and Economic Decision Analysis.

 Contact MBA admissions staff at email@example.com or 906-487-3440 for more information and to set a meeting to discuss your transcripts for qualification prior to the application process.